Anisotropic spectral cut-off estimation under multiplicative measurement errors: Examples and Numerical study

-{ The estimator $\widehat f_{\widehat k}$, $d=2$, is depicted for 50 Monte-Carlo simulations with sample size $n=500$ with indirect observations.
-The top plots are the true density (left) and the pointwise median of the estimators.
+\end{minipage} { The estimator $\widehat f_{\widehat {\bm k}}$ (left) and $\widehat f_{\widetilde k}$ (right) are depicted for 50 Monte-Carlo simulations with sample size $n=1000$ with observations under multiplicative measurement errors.
+The top plots are the true density (left) and the pointwise median of the estimators (right).
 The bottom plots are the sections for $x=5$ (right) and $y=0.59$ (left) where the true density $f$ is given by the black curve while the red curve is the pointwise empirical median of the 50 estimates.} \end{minipage}\\[2ex]

+As one can see in Fig. \ref{figure:7} the anisotropic estimator $\widehat f_{\widetilde k}$ behaves better in the second coordinates as the isotropic estimator $\widehat f_{\widetilde k}$ , which is consistent with the theory since the decay of the Mellin transform of the error density in this direction is slower.